ChristopherAndrewTopalian/CATopalian_JavaScript_World_Clock/README.md

-# CATopalian JavaSCript World Clock
+# CATopalian JavaScript World Clock
 A JavaScript Clock that shows many time zones across the world.

 ---